bleen/flo/readme.md

-  git-init            Initialized proper git remotes NBCUOTS & Acquia help                Displays help for a command list                Lists commands pr-certify          Certify a specific pull-request. pr-integration      Pull all valid PRs into the acquia integration branch. pr-postpone         Postpone a specific pull-request. pr-reject           Reject a specific pull-request.
+  git-init            Initialized proper git remotes NBCUOTS & Acquia help                Displays help for a command list                Lists commands new-relic           Deploy a tag to new-relic. pr-certify          Certify a specific pull-request. pr-deploy           Deploy a specific pull-request to a solo environment. pr-integration      Pull all valid PRs into the acquia integration branch. pr-postpone         Postpone a specific pull-request. pr-reject           Reject a specific pull-request.
 ```